vitalets/playwright-bdd/README.md

 </details>

 #### Phase 2: Run generated tests with Playwright runner
 Playwright runner grabs generated tests from `.features-gen` and executes them as usual.
-For each test `playwright-bdd` creates isolated Cucumber World and pass it to Cucumber step definitions.
-This allows to use Playwright objects (e.g. `page`) in steps.
+For each test `playwright-bdd` creates isolated Cucumber World and passes it to Cucumber step definitions.
+This allows to use Playwright objects (e.g. [`page`](https://playwright.dev/docs/api/class-page)) in steps.

 <details>
 <summary>Example of step definition</summary>